Looking At Workday's Recent Whale Trades

 Volume & Open Interest Development

-In terms of liquidity and interest, the mean open interest for Workday options trades today is 3055.57 with a total volume of 4,009.00.
+This data can help you track the liquidity and interest for Workday's options for a given strike price.

-In the following chart, we are able to follow the development of volume and open interest of call and put options for Workday's big money trades within a strike price range of $145.0 to $180.0 over the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Workday's whale activity within a strike price range from $145.0 to $190.0 in the last 30 days.

 Workday Option Volume And Open Interest Over Last 30 Days